 Adapted from Jeffrey Hamelman at King Arthur Flour.
-Unlike Pizza D’oh, this is a classic Neapolitan crust with nothing but flour, water, salt and leavening.
+Unlike Pizza D’oh, overnight pizza dough a classic Neapolitan crust with nothing but flour, water, salt and leavening.
 Makes four individual pizzas (approximately 8 inch diameter).

 500 g all-purpose flour